 Red Pool, Library Resort, Koh Samui

 Firstly, this spectacular red swimming pool has created quite a buzz in the Thai hotel industry.
-It’s a huge contrast to the natural beauty of Chaweng Beach in Koh Samui, on which the Library Resort is sat.
+It’s a huge contrast to the natural beauty of Chaweng Beach in Koh Samui, on which the is sat.
 The pool gets its colour from the yellow, orange, and red tiles for quite an opulent and stunning effect.
 The exotic bursts of red also extend into the rest of the Library Resort’s minimalist decor.

 Riad Yasmine Pool, Morocco